El-Zedy/GCP-Final-Project/README.md

       - create 2 services and deployments one for backend and other for forntend

       - hint: you can find all manifests files at `kubernetes manifests` directory

+       kubectl create -f <frontendservice_name> -n <namespace_name>
+       kubectl create -f <backendservice_name> -n <namespace_name>
+       kubectl create -f <frontenddeployment_name> -n <namespace_name>
+       kubectl create -f <backenddeployment_name> -n <namespace_name>
+- Now our appliction up and running we can reach it using our frontend loadblacer

+       kubectl get services -n <namespace_name> | greb frontendservice_name

+- hit `EXTERNAL_IP:8000` on your browser
+- **Congratulation our web application is now available for users!**

+## Contributing
+Contributions to this project are welcome and appreciated.
+To contribute, please follow these steps:

+1. Fork the repository to your own account.
+2. Create a new branch for your changes.
+3. Make your changes and commit them to your branch.
+4. Create a pull request to merge your changes into the main branch.

+## Contact
+If you have any questions or suggestions regarding this project, please contact the project owner at muhammadhassanelzedy@gmail.com .